 Government has committed to improving WA's profile both domestically and internationally through Invest and Trade WA, which aims to promote WA to attract appropriate foreign investment and create international trade demand for goods and services.
 Invest and Trade WA is a new Government agency that will identify and attract new investment and innovation, unlocking economic growth and creating new industries.
 The WA Government will seek to establish a distinct brand and strong marketing campaign to attract increased investment.
-The WA Government will target key Asian nations in order to attract appropriate foreign investment, which will stimulate the State's economy.
+The WA Government will target key Asian nations attracting appropriate foreign investment stimulating the economy.
 Linking in with these agencies will assist the aquaculture industry to promote a premium market position.
 Some of the aquaculture species being developed (or currently under consideration) are mainly premium products whilst others will need to offer sufficient, meaningful differentiation from their competitors to support such pricing variation.